Cherry Creek Rafting is the Ultimate!

-Welcome to Class V Cherry Creek rafting, the ultimate white water challenge!
+Welcome to Class V Cherry Creek rafting, the ultimate whitewater challenge!
 Sierra Mac pioneered commercial Class V rafting trips on this stretch of river in the 70’s and 80’s, and we are excited to share these thrilling adventures with our guests.
-It is important to realize that Cherry Creek rafting trips are intense and demanding passenger participation experiences, particularly on the paddle boats.
+Cherry Creek rafting trips are intense and demanding passenger participation experiences, particularly on the paddle boats.
 Successful Class V navigation depends on a coordinated guide and paddling team.
 A training seminar and Class V paddler’s test are required for this thrill ride and are included at the beginning of the trip.
 Our experienced guides will coach you on the skills needed to negotiate Cherry Creek and the Upper Tuolumne before guiding you down this awesome section of river.
 For those who participate, the rewards are great.
 You’ll experience an exhilarating day of outdoor adventure like no other.
 View the Cherry Creek Rafting video below and take a look at our Class V Safety and Fitness Guidelines to get an idea of what to expect.
 Trips meet at 6:00 AM.

 CHERRY CREEK/UPPER TUOLUMNE RAFTING